mehulagg/gitlab_test/doc/administration/gitaly/praefect.md

 ### PostgreSQL

+NOTE: **Note:**
-NOTE: **Note:** do not store the GitLab application database and the Praefect database on the same PostgreSQL server if using [Geo](../geo/replication/index.md).
+Do not store the GitLab application database and the Praefect database on the same PostgreSQL server if using [Geo](../geo/replication/index.md).
 The replication state is internal to each instance of GitLab and should not be replicated.